jspm

 Link an HTML file and update its import map including preload and integrity tags

-jspm link --map index.html --integrity --preload dynamic
+jspm link --map index.html --integrity --preload

 install